• Home

 The recruitment campaign leans hard into gaming culture, using actual video game footage and Xbox sound effects to draw the connection between controller skills and air traffic control.
 The pitch is straightforward: apply those in-game abilities to a real-world career with a six-figure salary.

 There is one awkward wrinkle.
-The ad reportedly uses the Xbox One splash screen rather than anything more current, which is a strange choice for a campaign trying to appeal to a modern gaming audience.
+The ad uses the Xbox One splash screen rather than anything more current, which is a strange choice for a campaign trying to appeal to a modern gaming audience.
 More pressing is whether the FAA cleared the use of that footage with the relevant publishers.

 This is worth watching, especially given how protective gaming publishers have become about how their IP is used in political or government-affiliated contexts.